hashgraph-online/hcs-improvement-proposals/hcs-1.md

 ## Abstract

 The HCS-1 standard provides a systematic approach to encode, chunk, upload, retrieve, and reassemble file data for applications using Hedera Consensus Service (HCS).
-This process is agnostic of the implementation details, focusing on the JSON structure and the use of a registry for efficient data management.
+This process is agnostic of the implementation details, focusing on the JSON structure and the use of a Topic ID for efficient data management.

+## Motivation
+Storing data on-chain has become increasingly important for verification, immutability, and scale of web3 applications.
+This specification will enable future use cases like **Hashinals**, truly *decentralized* applications, and enhanced peer-to-peer communication without the need of typical cloud infrastructure.

 ## HCS Topic Validation
  HCS-1 topics must